superseva/forbidden-card-combat/README.md

-# Forbidden Lands - Hidden Combinations Card Combat
+# Forbidden Lands - Hidden Combinations Cards Combat

 ## How to use: